Skip navigation

 WHEN YOUR CHILD HAS A TANTRUM

 When your child has a temper tantrum, it is important that you stay calm.
 It helps to remember that tantrums are normal.
 They are not your fault.
 You are not a bad parent, and your son or daughter is not a bad child.
 Shouting at or hitting your child will only make the situation worse.
-A quiet, peaceful response and atmosphere, without "giving in" or breaking the rules that you set, reduces stress and make both of you feel better.
+A quiet, peaceful response and atmosphere, without "giving in" or breaking the rules that you set, reduces stress and makes both of you feel better.

-You can also try gentle distraction, switching to activities your child enjoys or making a funny face.
-If your child has a tantrum away from home, lead your child to a quiet place, such as the car or a rest room.
+You can also try gentle distraction, switching to activities your child enjoys, or making a funny face.
+If your child has a tantrum away from home, lead your child to a quiet place, such as the car or a restroom.
 Keep your child safe until the tantrum has ended.

 Temper tantrums are an attention-seeking behavior.
 One strategy to minimize the length and severity of the tantrum is to ignore the behavior.
 If your child is safe and not being destructive, going to another room in the house may shorten the episode because now the drama has no audience.
 Your child may follow and continue the tantrum.
 If so, do not talk or react until the behavior stops.
 Then, calmly discuss the issue and offer alternatives without giving in to your child's demand.